erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 By simulating the torques produced by the process in advance it should therefore become possible to compensate these torques, that would otherwise excite the pendulum.
 The rotation controller arises naturally from the dampening controller, once one extends the system to three dimensions.
 All of these controllers require an understanding of the moment of inertia of the platform and load.
-This might be estimated using conventional techniques from the understanding of the torque being produced and the observed accelerations of the system.
+This might be estimated using conventional techniques (e.g. a Kalman filter) that utilize the understanding of the torque being produced and the observed accelerations of the system.

 The simulations created the understanding required to develop the sizing of CMGs for cranes.
 The interaction of the applications' requirements and various parameters of CMGs are discussed in the chapter on sizing.